 In front of the grandstand, out in the dust and the sun, would come a succession of shows that made the summer rounds of the little towns.
 One year it would be Joey Chitwood and his daredevil drivers.
 (The announcer always fascinated me: “Here he comes, folks, rounding the far turn…he is doing a great job out there tonight…let’s give him a big, big hand as he pulls up in front on the grandstand…”)

 Another year it would be harness racing and Mr. Hardy, our local trainer from Doon, would be in his moment of glory.
 Another year it was tag team wrestling and a couple of barrel-chested goons from Omaha, playing the mean heavies and rabbit-punching their opponents from the back, would provoke roars of disgust from the grandstand. ( The biggest barrel-chest would lean back on the ropes, looking menacingly at the crowd and yell, “ Aw, you dumb farmers.
-What the hell do you know anyway?”
-And the grandstand would roar back in glee.)
+What the hell do you know anyway?
+I can beat the hell out of any of you."
+And the crowd would roar back in glee.)